claimdocadmin/pjson/associations.md

             ]
 	}

-Other Entity-ACO Assoication ( NPI-2 --> OEID Assumes an the ACI has an NPI-2)
+Other Entity-ACO Association ( NPI-2 --> OEID Assumes an the ACI has an NPI-2)

     {
     "enumeration_type": "NPI-2",